sairameshv/data-structures/stack/README.md

 ```go
 func (s *Stack) Top() interface{}
 ```
-Top refers to the data value that is stored on top of the stack
+Top returns the data value that is stored on top node of the stack